Utkarsha-R/Project-Portfolio/README.md

 #### Overview

 - **Project Overview**: This analysis is based on a coffee vending machine dataset found on Kaggle.
-The intention of this analysis is to determine sales trends, customer preferences, and product sales across months.
-- **Dataset Description**: The dataset spans from March 1st to August 17th, covering 169 days of transactions.
-- **Data Collection**: Data was collected from a coffee vending machine, capturing details such as product type, sales value, and payment method.
+The intention of this analysis is to determine sales trends, customer preferences, and product sales across months.The dataset spans from March 1st to August 17th, covering 169 days of transactions.
+[Download](https://github.com/Utkarsha-R/Project-Portfolio/blob/main/index.csv) the dataset.
+Data was collected from a coffee vending machine, capturing details such as product type, sales value, and payment method.

+#### Analysis Process

+- **Data Cleaning**: Identified and handled missing values in the dataset.Ensured all data was in the correct format for analysis.
+- **Data Transformation**: Normalized data to ensure consistency across different variables.
+- **Exploratory Data Analysis (EDA)**: Calculated agreggate values for key variables.
+Created visualizations such as bar charts, line graphs, and pie charts to identify trends and patterns.
+- **Analysis**:Analyzed sales trends over time to identify peak periods and seasonal variations.Segmented customers based on purchasing behavior to identify key customer groups.Evaluated the performance of different products to identify top and least-selling items.
+- **Insights and Recommendations**:Summarized key insights from the analysis.Provided actionable recommendations based on the insights.

 #### Key Takeaways